Read Time: 3 Minutes

 Our Security Advisor, Sean Sullivan, refers to Flash as the low-hanging fruit.
 It’s the easiest software to exploit these days and get a big return.

-Flash Player is such an attractive target that, once they learn of a Flash zero day vulnerability, cybercriminals can code an exploit faster than you can finish your work day.
+Flash Player is such an attractive target that, once they learn of a Flash zero day vulnerability, cybercriminals immediately get on it.
 Case in point: The hacking incident of the Italian surveillance software firm Hacking Team last July.

-When the first vulnerability was exposed on July 7, exploit kits Angler, Neutrino, and Nuclear all incorporated support for it the very same day.
+When the first exploit was exposed on July 7, exploit kits Angler, Neutrino, and Nuclear all incorporated it the very same day.
 A patch was released the following day.
 The second vulnerability was made public on July 11.
 Angler adopted support the next day, closely followed by Nuclear, Rig and Neutrino the following day.

 Here’s a graphic from the Threat Report that shows the timeline.
 The July 6-14 exploits are the Flash exploits after the Hacking Team leak.